What is the SRT protocol? Everything you need to know in 2026

 The SRT protocol (for Secure Reliable Transport) is an open-source streaming solution designed to guarantee high-quality video, with very low latency - even when the connection leaves something to be desired.
 Developed by Haivision, it has rapidly become a must-have in the world of broadcasting and live events, thanks to its ability to transport video reliably and securely, even over capricious and unstable networks.

-Unlike traditional protocols such as RTMP, SRT optimizes video delivery by managing packet loss, jitter and fluctuations in network quality.
-By 2025, it will be a robust solution for broadcasters, content creators and enterprises.
+Unlike traditional protocols such as RTMP, SRT optimizes video streaming by managing packet loss, jitter, and fluctuations in network quality.
+By 2026, it will establish itself as a robust solution for broadcasters, content creators, and businesses.

 A brief history of SRT